 Toxin-Free Family: For adults, 6:30 p.m.
 Sept.
 25. Want to take control of the products you use in your home and begin living clean?
 Discover the top toxins hiding in your home, their possible side effects on you and your family, and learn how to research products to ensure they’re safe for all your family members.

 Using a Mouse and Keyboard: For adults, 2-4 p.m.
 Sept.
 25. This hands-on session will guide you through some of the basics of mouse and keyboard use.
 No experience required.
 Computers will be provided.

-• R.E.A.D.
-Dog: Pets for Life, for ages 5 and older, 10 a.m.
+R.E.A.D.
+Dog – Pets for Life: For ages 5 and older, 11 a.m.
 Sept.
-16. Sit down and read to a very good listener – a Pets for Life Reading Education Assistance Dog (READ).
+29. Sit down and read to a very good listener, a Pets for Life Reading Education Assistance Dog.
 A dog will be available for 10-minute sessions to help children improve their reading skills and build self-confidence.
 Space is limited.
-Check with your local branch for more information.

 – Jillayne Ritchie